justatoaster47/slate-news-glow/instructions.md

 *   `.DS_Store` (macOS specific).
 *   `*.pem`, `*.key` (Private keys).

+## During Implementation
+* At the end of every task and every sub-task, include how to verify that it was implemented successfully and is fully functional
+* At the end of every task, also include any actions that need to be taken externally, such as on the Supabase dashboard, Vercel dashboard, getting API keys, etc.
+* Avoid having files over 200-300 lines of code.
+Refactor at that point.
+* when i prompt you "fix thoroughly" and you know what the issue is do this: consider all potential fixes equally, remove any bias you have on what is already correct. search the web (use brave mcp) on stackoverflow, github issues, and any relevant documentation (find documentation links in instructions.md). write a reasoning paragraph for each potential fix you come across on why it will and will not work for our use case, our project, and the versions of the frameworks/langauges/etc we are using. rank these by which you believe is best. attempt the best one, and if this fails, remove any implementation you did in that attempt, then attempt the second best one. avoid repeating the same fixes to the same problem if you know they haven't worked before.

 ## Implementation Plan: Econ Dashboard (Slate News Glow)

 **Overall Goal:** Develop a functional web application that aggregates